[updated July 2019]

 The warm, humid air made the rubber shirt stick to my skin even more.
 I turned around and he basically just pushed me off the edge of the cliff.
 Not much warning.
 My feet were slipping on the wet rock and voices were shouting below me.

 A visit to Puerto Vallarta can be much more than lazing the day away on a sandy beach (although that is definitely enjoyable as well!).
 For adventurous outings, and hikes in nature, the geography of this area on Mexico’s Pacific coast can’t be beat.

 There are lots of tours in Puerto Vallarta.
-We took three different tours while here, which were organized through our tour provider, Funjet Vacations, by local company Island Sun Experience (who not only book your tours for you, but provide transportation to and from your hotel so you really don’t have to worry about a thing!) and given by Vallarta Adventures.
+We took three different ones while here, which were organized through our tour provider, Funjet Vacations, by local company Island Sun Experience (who not only book your tours for you, but provide transportation to and from your hotel so you really don’t have to worry about a thing!) and given by Vallarta Adventures.
 Here’s a bit about all three…and lots of photos of course.